 My earliest memory of The Blair Witch Project is boredom.
 Upon its release in 1999, at age thirteen, I went to a screening with my mum (yeah, she rocks) but we didn’t get it.
 We found nothing scary about the film, instead making fun of Heather Donahue’s swinging snot, the silly twig stickmen over which they seemed to get in such a fluster, and the general feeling that nothing whatsoever had happened during those eighty-one minutes of shaky camera footage.
 It wasn’t until a few years later during a rewatch with my younger stepbrother that my life-long, fear-fuelled fascination with The Blair Witch Project was born.
 Seeing the mortal dread of my viewing partner vicariously awoke my own terror.
 This might have been the most important night of my horror-appreciating life, since the film has grown to become my all-time favourite.
 Few reviews/analyses on this site will mean as much to me as the one coming up.
-I’m going to argue that The Blair Witch Project is one of the most – if not the most – effective horror films ever made.
+I’m going to argue that The Blair Witch Project is one of the most – if not the most – effective horror film ever made.
 Bit of an extreme statement?
 You bet.
 I goddamn love this movie, so prepare for many pages of discussion and dissection.
 Most will bail out, but that’s okay.
 It’s more for me than you, anyway.

 Let’s talk those eighty-one minutes of shaky camera footage.